alexgervais/nginx-lb/README.md

 Shutdown any of the configured HTTP services and you will still be able to access the remaining of the HTTP services through lb1.

+### Known issues

+Depending on the selected box, the `/etc/udev/rules.d/70-persistent-net.rules` file might not have been reset on first boot.
+The Vagrant manifest will remove the file automatically, but a `vagrant reload lb1` is required to load all the network interfaces, including eth1 accessible at 33.33.33.10.

 ### Credits

 Greatly inspired by zsprackett's tutorial @ https://github.com/zsprackett/vagrant-tutorial